robusta-dev/robusta/docs/developer-guide/reference.rst

 Sinks
 -------------
 | Playbooks results can be forwarded to one or more sinks.
-See :ref:`Playbooks sinks` for details.
+See :ref:`Sinks` for details.
 | For that to happen, we have to create ``Finding`` and ``Enrichments`` during the playbooks processing.
 | The Robusta platform will automatically forward findings and enrichments  to the configured sinks